-127 Housing Recovery Support Function, "Nebraska Housing Needs Assessment, DR-4420," August 29, 2019.
+126 Housing Recovery Support Function, "Nebraska Housing Needs Assessment, DR-4420," August 29, 2019.

-- There is an increased need for affordable rental housing stock, particularly for affordable and accessible units.
-DED will use CDBG-DR funds to leverage existing resources: LIHTC, Nebraska Affordable Housing Tax Credits (AHTC), CDBG, HOME, National Housing Trust Fund (HTF), and the Nebraska Affordable Housing Trust Fund (NAHTF) to increase the supply of affordable rental housing stock.
-Preference will be given to projects that target households earning less than 50% of AMI. - Rebuilding needs to incorporate resilience standards.
-DED will incorporate sustainability and resilience requirements within its CDBG-DR Affordable Housing Construction Program, to include restricting building activity within the 100-year floodplain and requiring elevated utilities and floodproofing in flood-prone areas.
-Additionally, DED will give preference to permanent structures over mobile home replacements for the estimated 200 mobile homeowners who lost their homes. - Impacted rural areas need more workforce housing, especially near rural employment hubs, to support agricultural workers and reduce commute times.
+- Impacted rural areas need more workforce housing, especially near rural employment hubs, to support agricultural workers and reduce commute times.
 DED will partner with NIFA to develop workforce housing in the areas that experienced significant flooding through the joint HOME/HTF and LIHTC Program.
 CDBG-DR funds will be used as gap funding for LIHTC developments in impacted communities, incentivizing developers to target these communities. - Smaller communities with limited capacity will need assistance in housing rehabilitation and new construction.
 For example, Boyd County, with 70 damaged homes, has the highest number of FEMA registrants of all counties per capita.
 DED, in partnership with NIFA, will incorporate the CDBG-DR Affordable Housing Construction Program into the Collaborative Resource Allocation for Nebraska (CRANE) Program.
 The CRANE Program is a joint application within the LIHTC program and provides additional technical assistance and financial support for difficult-to-develop projects supported by local jurisdictions.
 DED and NIFA will engage with rural impacted communities using the existing Nebraska Housing RSF and VOAD network to identify potential partnerships specific to DR-4420 disaster recovery that will give priority to these difficult-to-develop projects.
 NIFA and DED accept applications in the concept stage and then work closely with communities and developers to acquire the necessary permitting, approvals, and funding to begin construction.

-As summarized in Table 2-7 of the Unmet Needs Assessment, DED will prioritize projects addressing DR-4420 in its existing CDBG Owner-Occupied Rehab Program in 2020 and 2021 to address minor to moderate homeowner repair needs.
+As summarized in Table 2-8 of the Unmet Needs Assessment, DED will prioritize projects addressing DR-4420 in its existing CDBG Owner-Occupied Rehab Program in 2020 and 2021 to address minor to moderate homeowner repair needs.
 Additionally, the 2021 NAHTF Program will prioritize projects related to DR-4420 disaster recovery needs in the annual funding cycle.
 New construction and rehabilitation of rental and homeowner projects are eligible NAHTF activities.